ctlab/GADMA/docs/source/examples/custom_model_example.rst

 Demographic model
 -----------------

-Demographic model was build according to the original paper: ancestral population of constant size split into two populations of new constant sizes and there was asymmetric continuous migration between those populations.
+Demographic model was built according to the original paper: the ancestral population of constant size split into two populations of new constant sizes and there was asymmetric continuous migration between those populations.